EdgeApp/redux-pixies/README.md

 ## Pixie enhancers

-Since pixies are just functions that returns other functions, there is nothing preventing you from calling them directly yourself.
+Since pixies are just functions that return other functions, there is nothing preventing you from calling them directly yourself.
 Although this will produce a working pixie instance, many features will be missing.

 To get these features back, `redux-pixies` provides several pixie enhancer functions.
 You can use these to get better control over error handling or output, or you can use them to bypass `attachPixie` while still maintaining full functionality: